PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-17 07:57:55
+Last updated: 2024-04-17 07:59:04
-Random Quote: I am not in danger, Skyler.
-I AM the danger! - Walter White
+Random Quote: The wheels of bureaucracy tend to move at their own speed. - Walt Breslin